How to Become a Content Strategist

 If you answered yes to any of these questions, there’s a good chance you’d thrive in a career as a content strategist.
 Content strategists combine knowledge and experience in digital marketing, content creation, and user experience design.
 They leverage their diverse skills to plan and communicate compelling brand stories that drive engagement, awareness, and downstream conversions across digital platforms.

-If you’re excited about the possibility of developing content strategy as a digital marketing professional, we’ve put together this guide on how to become a content strategist in 2021.
+If you’re excited about the possibility of developing content strategy as a digital marketing professional, we’ve put together this guide on how to become a content strategist.

 What is a Content Strategist?

 A content strategist is a digital marketing professional whose main duties and responsibilities include planning, designing, creating, editing, and publishing content to engage audiences across digital platforms.

 The content strategist role can vary significantly depending on the hiring organization.
 Some content strategists spend the majority of their time doing strategy work and rely on team members, freelancers, and external contractors to create content that supports their marketing initiatives.
 Other content strategists roll up their sleeves and participate directly in content creation on a regular basis.

 Regardless of the details, content strategist is usually not considered an entry-level role.
 Most content strategist job postings expect applications to have worked as a content creator for at least 3-5 years, gaining experience across multiple skill areas: content strategy, SEO, and marketing campaign design.

 According to ZipRecruiter, content strategists working in the United States earn an average annual salary of $85,859.